raycharius/slack-block-builder-demo/README.md

 * Click the **Generate Token and Scopes** button, give the token a name and create it, and copy the value to the clipboard.
 * Paste that value to `APP_TOKEN` in the `.env` file.

+### :whale: &nbsp; Starting The App With Docker (Or Not)

+There is a Docker file included in the repository, which is the recommended way of hosting the app locally:

+* Make sure that Docker is installed
+* In the terminal, make sure you are in the root of the project
+* Execute the `docker-compose up` command
+* The app should be up and running and ready to accept payloads from your workspace

+For those who do not wish to use Docker, just execute `npm run start`.

+### :partying_face: &nbsp; Opening The Demo

+* Open your Slack workspace
+* Open any conversation or channel
+* Use the `/block-builder` slash command to launch the app's main menu.
+* Have fun!